HimanshuLab/SCI-VCF-docs/mkdocs/docs/index.md

 # SCI-VCF

-SCI-VCF is a comprehensive toolkit for summarising, comparing, and visualising genetic variants from the variant call format (VCF).
+SCI-VCF is a comprehensive toolkit for summarising, comparing, inspecting, and visualising genetic variants from the variant call format (VCF).

 Users can download and install SCI-VCF locally or on remote servers using the code available on [GitHub](https://github.com/HimanshuLab/SCI-VCF).